mehmetcolgecen/DevOps/hands-on/Ansible/ansible-02-using-playbook-with-task/README.md

 ## Part 1 - Install Ansible

-- Create 2 Amazon Linux 2 and 1 Ubuntu EC2 instances.
+- Create 3 Amazon Linux 2 and 1 Ubuntu EC2 instances.
 Then name the instances as below.
 For Security Group, allow ssh and http when creating EC2.
 1-control-node
 2-node1
-3-node2(ubuntu)
+3-node2
+4-node3 (ubuntu)

 - Connect to the control node with SSH and run the following commands.